 Feeling as if you are in a dream world

 We know that talking about how you are feeling can often be very difficult, however, there is help out there.
 You do not have to feel like this.
 We hear that women often worry that they will be judged or seen to be ‘not coping’ - this is a common misconception.
-Health professionals are aware of how much bipolar can affect people can be during the perinatal period, and are able to support you and your family.
-There will be a range of treatment open to you.
+Health professionals such as your midwife or health visitor know how much postpartum psychosis can affect you during the perinatal period and they will be able to help support you through this.

 Medication is an important part of the treatment for postpartum psychosis.
 It needs to be discussed with your GP and Specialist Perinatal Mental Health Team.
 Click here for further advice.